holochain/fed-wiki/README.md

 Federated Wiki on Holochain

+## To link in this instance with fed-wiki

+You will have to also run the fed-wiki proxy... https://github.com/Connoropolous/holochain-fed-wiki-proxy

 ## Development

 Issue: Holochain caches the ui, so it needs to be restarted to get ui updates.
 For more rapid development, we have some solutions.